getsolus/solus-site.github.io/content/blog/2025/11/solus-4.8-released/index.md

 Solus 4.8 Plasma Edition ships with KDE Frameworks 6.19.0, KDE Plasma 6.5.3, and KDE Gear 25.08.3.
 In conjunction with the GNOME Edition, we no longer ship an X11 session on Plasma by default.
 Users that still wish to use the X11 session must install the `plasma-x11` package.

 {{< callout type="important" >}}
-  With KDE Plasma 6.8, scheduled for release in early 2027, Plasma will no longer support X11 at all, and will be *Wayland only*!
+  With KDE Plasma 6.8, scheduled for release in October 2026, Plasma will no longer support X11 at all, and will be *Wayland only*!
 Users should try the Wayland session, and file issues so that it can be improved.
 {{< /callout >}}

 ### Features added in KDE Plasma 6.5